 - Niche experts

-Get sponsored or recruited
+Being sponsored or approached

-- Get paid to publish sponsored posts
+- Being paid to publish sponsored content

-- Access paid opportunities (speaking, consulting, etc.)
+- Accessing paid opportunities (talks, consulting, missions, etc.)

-Redirect to paid content
+Redirecting to paid content

 - Paid newsletters